CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is an excellent skill file that demonstrates strong workflow design with clear validation checkpoints, executable commands, and well-organized structure.
-The four-option decision framework is concrete and actionable, with appropriate safeguards (typed confirmation for destructive actions).
-The Common Mistakes and Red Flags sections add valuable guardrails without being verbose.
+This is an excellent skill that demonstrates strong workflow design with clear validation checkpoints, concrete executable commands, and well-structured content.
+The four-option decision framework is cleanly presented, and the common mistakes/red flags sections add valuable guardrails without being verbose.

 DimensionReasoningScore